 Intermittent Fasting Could Replace Insulin for Diabetes

-This method of managing blood sugar levels is not widely understood, yet it holds significant potential.
+Intermittent fasting is not often looked at as a method of managing blood sugar levels, yet it holds significant potential.

 Understanding Diabetes and the Role of Insulin